msbothiyal/payroll-processing-system/src/README.md

 ## Overview

 The Payroll Processing System is designed to handle the upload and processing of payroll data files.
-It processes the uploaded files and generate reports based on the data.
+It parses the uploaded files, processes employee events, and generates various reports based on the data.

 ## Components

-### Controller:
+### Controller Layer

 - **PayrollController**: Handles HTTP POST requests to upload multiple files.
 It processes each file through the `PayrollService` and returns a response indicating the success or failure of each file upload.